networknt/light-doc/content/documentation.md

 ---
 title: Light Documentation
 linktitle: Light
-description: Light is one of the world's fastest microservices platform.
+description: Light is one of the world's fastest microservices platforms.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01